 When developing using Docker, the Ray host should point to the internal IP of your Docker host by using 'host.docker.internal' in the config file.

-To make sure that Ray uses the correct file path for creating the links, you will also need to setup the remote_path and local_path variables. remote_path is the absolute path of your project in the Docker container. local_path is the absolute path of your project on the local file system.
+To make sure that Ray uses the correct file path for creating the links, you will also need to set up the remote_path and local_path variables. remote_path is the absolute path of your project in the Docker container. local_path is the absolute path of your project on the local file system.

 In your docker-compose.yml you mount the volume as follows:

 Then remote_path should be /var/www and local_path should be the absolute path to the directory that you

-On Linux, you will also need to add an 'extra_hosts' parameter to your container definitions to expose 'host.docker.internal'.
+On Linux, you will also need to add an 'extra_hosts' parameter to your PHP container definitions to expose 'host.docker.internal'.
 Please make sure you are using Docker 20.03 or higher.